-There are plenty of ways to lose money in this world, so it’s important to know if and how your money is protected against losses.
-Since the financial crisis, two main concerns are losing money to a company going bankrupt, and losing money in the markets.
+There are plenty of ways to lose money in this world, so it’s important to know whether and how your money is protected against losses.

-Banks and credit unions are generally very safe places to keep money.
-You’re not exposed to market fluctuations, and most institutions are insured with backing from the US government – if the government can’t help, you’ve got bigger problems than your money.
+Banks and credit unions are generally very safe places to keep your money.
+You’re not exposed to market fluctuations, and most institutions are insured with backing from the U.S. government.

 To ensure that your funds are as safe as possible, verify that your money is FDIC insured.
 If you use a credit union, your money is just as safe as long as it’s a federally insured credit union using NCUSIF insurance.
 Remember to keep your balances below the limits ($250,000 per depositor per institution) to limit your risk.